JacobChristen7/WebDevCapstone/README.md

   - A separate components file was created.
 This file has several React elements that nest inside each other to create a responsive and reusable code base.

-  - Credit to @dnd-kit I was able to integrate a simple drag and drop registration system which is intuitive and easy to use.
+  - Credit to @clauderic/dnd-kit I was able to integrate a simple drag and drop registration system which is intuitive and easy to use.